omarMohamedo-o/flask-kubernetes/README.md

 2- azure client id and secret id from an azure spn/managed identity

-3- jenkins server with pip installed
+3- jenkins server with pip, python3 and python3-pytest installed

 4- docker and kubectl installed on jenkins server